elastic/connectors/CONTRIBUTE.rst

 6. make sure you use an async lib for your source.
 If not possible, make sure you don't block the loop
 7. when possible, provide a docker image that runs the backend service, so we can test the connector
 8. if you can't provide a docker image, provide the credentials needed to run against a service
-9. the test backend needs to return 10,001 documents due to internal implementation details of the connector - it batches the data into chunks 0f 10,000 items
+9. the test backend needs to return 10,001 documents due to 10,000 being a default size limit for Elasticsearch pagination.
+Having 10,001 documents returned from the test backend will help testing connector more deeply

 .. warning::